-Excerpt of "Josef Danner’s Art in Public Space / Always Pushing the Edge"
+Excerpt of "Josef Danner’s Art in Public Space / Always Pushing the Edge" by Cornelia Offergeld

 First of all, one must keep in mind the initial situation:

-Josef Danner, as one of the boisterous protagonists of the “Neue Wilde” (Young wild ones) and with a background in German studies and philosophy, had from the start worked across mediums as painter and musician.
+Josef Danner, as one of the boisterous protagonists of the “Neue Wilde” (Young wild ones) and with a background in German studies and philosophy, had from the start worked across mediums as

-socially produced hierarchies and their representation in media to a critical reflection.
+rather subordinated the socially produced hierarchies and their representation in media to a critical reflection.

 For his poster works, Josef Danner cuts up texts and combines them into irritating, surreal textual images.
 He juxtaposes these with symbolic images, the meaning of which is not immediately clear when related to the texts.
 Using different means than the Fantastic Realists, he refers to the original form of Surrealism, which had been a purely literary movement and had in mind nothing short of revolutionizing life through poetry.